Jury clears ex-NFL player Gault of purposely defrauding investors

-WASHINGTON (Reuters) - A California jury on Wednesday cleared former Chicago Bears wide receiver Willie Gault of intentionally defrauding investors in a scheme to inflate the price of stock in the heart-monitoring device company Heart Tronics [HRTT.PK].
+WASHINGTON, March 18 (Reuters) - A California jury on Wednesday cleared former Chicago Bears wide receiver Willie Gault of intentionally defrauding investors in a scheme to inflate the price of stock in the heart-monitoring device company Heart Tronics.

 The jury’s verdict found Gault, 54, not liable on four serious civil fraud charges, including intent to defraud and aiding and abetting fraud.